 - Use the right towel for the job.
 A microfiber glass cleaning cloth or a lint-free cotton cloth (some call this a surgical cloth) will make the job easier and faster.
 Avoid the temptation to use paper towels or newspaper.
 These can scratch windows and leave streaks.

 Window cleaning is not everyone’s favorite chore, but having the right cleaner definitely makes the job easier!

 - Fill gallon jug 3/4 full with water.

 - Add alcohol, ammonia, and dish detergent.
 A funnel is helpful when adding the rubbing alcohol.

 - Add 1 drop of blue food coloring.
-This is optional, but it helps distinguish the window cleaner from a spray bottle of water.
+This is optional, but it helps distinguish the window cleaner from a spray bottle filled with water.